Runic Revelation Preview

 “Ah, of course,” Master Owens replied.
 “I had forgotten,” he added.
 “You're not one to be late.”
 He glanced at Kyle then, and Kyle blushed at the unspoken truth; he had a bad habit of showing up late, for a variety of reasons that always seemed out of his control.
 Ariana was, as always, much better at following directions.

 “What lesson are we learning today, Master Owens?”
-Ariana asked.
+Ariana inquired.

 “Ah, yes,” the old Weaver replied.
 “Both of you, stand a bit apart...I don't want anyone getting hurt.”
-The two did so, standing a few feet apart, facing Mr. Owens.
+The two did so, standing a few feet from each other, facing Mr. Owens.
 “Now,” he continued, “...create a gravity field in front of you...”

 Master Owens lead them both through the series of patterns he'd showed Kyle earlier, and soon a levitating hunk of burning punk was floating in front of Kyle.
 Ariana, on the other hand, was still struggling to create the punk inside of her own gravity sphere.
 She was much better than him at thinking on her feet, especially during a crisis, but he when it came to memorizing patterns, he was the quicker study.
 They'd been taught the punk pattern yesterday, and Kyle had rapidly memorized it...much to Ariana's dismay.
 He paused for a moment, watching as Ariana continued to struggle, then dropped his gravity sphere, pretending to screw up his magic stream.